 Of course, no vision of the future probably got as much press as Disney’s Tomorrowland.
 The House of the Future was funded by Monsanto who now is a scarily powerful biotech and genetically modified food conglomerate but who in the 1960s was all about plastics.
 As you’ll quickly be able to tell from the next two videos which give us a tour of the House of the Future in all its polyethylene glory.

 Over the past few years, Singularity Hub has seen the work of futurists of many different calibers.
 While some, like Arthur C. Clarke or Ray Kurzweil, have impressive track records, no one that repeatedly makes public predictions can do so without creating a few bloopers as well.
-As all of us technophiles continue to look forward to the future we should be selective in which hype we choose to believe.
+As all of us technophiles continue to look forward to the future, we should be selective in which hype we choose to believe.
 Even the most advanced scientific minds can have their plans for the future thwarted by unforeseeable events.
-I’ll leave you with the best example of this ever: the Diabolical Dr. Doom.